 Why the price differential?
 Sometimes it's a matter of the age of the ships you are comparing and sometimes in the size of the entry-level cabins… or both.
 For example, when we compared Alaska sailings, you could get a seven-night Crystal cruise aboard Symphony for just shy of $2,000 per person in a 202-square-foot deluxe stateroom with large picture window.
 The comparable Silversea sailing is aboard the newer Silver Muse and its entry-level Vista Suite, also with a large picture window, is much more spacious at 334 square feet.

 Choose Silversea if you don't mind paying a bit more for smaller ships and a butler.

-While Silversea's cruise fares can be a bit more expensive than Crystal's, you benefit from two major selling points: Silversea's cruise ships are smaller than Crystal's and every cabin in Silversea's fleet is attended by a butler trained by The Guild of Professional English Butlers.
-If you'd prefer not to sail with 1,000 or so passengers, you can opt for Silversea's ships, which range from 260 to 540 passengers.
+While Silversea's cruise fares can be a bit more expensive than Crystal's, you benefit from two major selling points: Silversea's cruise ships are smaller than Crystal's, and every cabin in Silversea's fleet is attended by a butler.
+If you'd prefer not to sail with 850 or so passengers, you can opt for Silversea's ships, which range from 260 to 608 passengers.
 Some people think the lower passenger count on Silversea ships ensures a higher level of service and personalized attention.